 Now that I'm an RDN, I'm living my dream!
 That sounds so cheesy, but it's so true.
 I love what I do.

 I have a part-time private practice in Jersey City, focusing in weight management, vegetarian and vegan eating, and general wellness.
 I also write a lot of nutrition-focused articles for websites and magazines like ReadersDigest.com, WeightWatchers.com, Shape.com, Women's Health, and Runner's World.
 And I work with brands I love to do spokesperson work and recipe development.
 I also have a media coaching business, which allows me to work with RDs and other health professionals to help them get their writing published and be more comfortable with the media.
+And I co-run the Master the Media e-course, which helps other RDs get their names in the news!
 Bottom line: All that studying is SO worth it!

 What are your thoughts on this topic?
 What are your best study tips and how are you/did you prepare for the RD exam?

 And don't forget to sign up for my newsletter to get weekly updates delivered straight to your inbox!